-Recent research shows the number of Americans who grab food on the run, without differentiating between meals or snacks, is growing.
+Recent research shows the number of Americans who grab food on the run without differentiating between meals or snacks is growing.
 However, consumers are raising the bar and demanding healthy snacks made with natural ingredients.
 The SuperMarket Guru, Phil Lempert, predicts that brands and nutritionists will embrace snacking for better health in 2014, and food manufacturers will expand their offerings to ensure healthier snacks are available to consumers.
 In his 2014 food trend predictions, the SuperMarket Guru also states that consumers will be taking a fresh look at the companies who produce their food—but not just for the products they make.
-Consumers want to buy products from brands that give a sense of purpose to their product and align with their own core values.
+Consumers want to buy products from brands that give a sense of purpose to their products and align with their own core values.

 Consumers have heard a million times over, breakfast is the most important meal of the day as it jump-starts their metabolism for the rest of the day.
-In a recent ConAgra Foods survey, more than 75 percent of the respondents have stated they regularly eat breakfast at home.
+In a recent ConAgra Foods survey, more than 75 percent of the respondents stated they regularly eat breakfast at home.
 Mintel reports that consumers are looking more to foods like eggs, meats and Greek yogurt, as well as whole grain products for their breakfast, to help them live a healthier lifestyle without compromising taste and indulgence.
 In 2014, brands will adjust their products in response to this trend and expand the category of morning meal offerings.